Professor Emeritus of Management and Economics

 Trade and Environment

-Aigner's publication record includes several books and numerous articles on statistical and econometric methodology, and applied economics.
+Aigner's publication record includes several books and numerous articles on statistical and econometric methodology, and applied econometrics.
 He was founding editor of the Journal of Econometrics and one of its co-editors for 20 years.
-His research interests include corporate environmental management, international trade, and state and local economic issues.
+Over the course of his career, he received research grants from the National Science Foundation, USEPA, the Packard Foundation, and UC-Mexus.

 Aigner’s current research focuses on empirical and theoretical work relating to the linkage between corporate environmental performance and financial performance.
-For several years he organized a research workshop on behalf of the EPA on “Capital Markets and Environmental Performance” that explored the topic with academic researchers, practitioners, and members of the corporate sector.
+For several years he organized a research workshop on behalf of the USEPA on “Capital Markets and Environmental Performance” that explored the topic with academic researchers, practitioners, and members of the corporate sector.
 More recently, he completed a survey of the top 400 Mexican firms with regard to their sustainability practices, funded by a UC-MEXUS grant.
 From 2012-14 he held the position of Distinguished Visiting Professor at the EGADE Business School of the Monterrey Institute of Technology (Mexico).
 In 2015 he received a second UC-MEXUS grant to explore the nature and extent of corporate engagement of Mexican environmental and social NGOs.
+Since 2019 he has been working on the human health risks from industrial pollution in Mexico.